wso2/docker-is/docker-compose/is/README.md

    in order to run the steps provided in following Quick start guide. <br><br>
  * In order to use Docker images with WSO2 updates, you need an active WSO2 subscription.
 If you do not possess an active WSO2 subscription, you can sign up for a WSO2 Free Trial Subscription from [here](https://wso2.com/free-trial-subscription).
-   Otherwise, you can proceed with Docker images which are created using GA releases.<br><br>
  * If you wish to run the Docker Compose setup using Docker images built locally, build Docker images using Docker resources available from [here](../../dockerfiles/) and remove the `docker.wso2.com/` prefix from the `image` name in the `docker-compose.yml`. <br><br>

 ## How to deploy